PRECIOUS-Gold prices firm on mixed signals on economy, trade

 “The overall uncertainty from the trade dispute is high and we also expect some central bank action for recession-fighting to come over the next weeks and months,” said Norbert Ruecker, head of economics and next-generation research at Julius Baer.

-Platinum was down 0.5% to $836.70 an ounce and palladium rose 1.7% higher at $1,448.17 an ounce.
-(Reporting by Arpan Varghese and Sumita Layek; additional reporting by Eileen Soreng in Bengaluru; Editing by Sandra Maler and Will Dunham)
+Platinum was down 0.2% at $838.78 an ounce and palladium rose 1.6% to $1,446.72 an ounce.
+(Reporting by Arpan Varghese and Sumita Layek; additional reporting by Eileen Soreng in Bengaluru; Editing by Will Dunham and Steve Orlofsky)